gutentag2012/form-signals/docs/guide/basic-usage.md

 ::: info
 We are passing a type parameter to `FormLogic` to define the shape of the form values.
-If you would not do this step Typescript would not allow you to add any fields to the form.
+If you would not do this step, Typescript would not allow you to add any fields to the form.
 :::

 ::: tip